Sir David Roche, 1st Baronet

-Sir David Roche, 1st Baronet (19 January 1791 – 8 April 1865) was an Anglo-Irish politician.
+Sir David Roche, 1st Baronet (19 January 1791 – 8 April 1865) was an [Irish] politician.

-Roche was the second Member of Parliament for the UK Parliament for the Limerick City constituency from 1832 until 1838.
+Roche was the second member of parliament for the UK Parliament for the Limerick City constituency from 1832 until 1838.
 He was first elected as a candidate for the Repeal Association.
 Roche was re-elected in 1835 and 1837 as a candidate of a Liberal/Repealer pact.

 The Roche Baronetcy, of Carass in Limerick, was created for him in the Baronetage of the United Kingdom on 8 August 1838.
 In 1847 he served as High Sheriff of County Limerick.